top of page

 Objectives

-• Understand the components of arterial blood gas components
+• Understand the components of an arterial blood gas result

 • Be able to interpret ABG data